Skip to main content

 • stability

-• “The game is horribly unoptimized - any significant action has a considerable chance of being accompanied with several second-long stutters and freezes - even if I did not have a high-end device, I don't think I should have to explain why that degree of performance is unacceptable for a game that looks like this.”
+• “First off, the game is horribly unoptimized—any significant action has a considerable chance of being accompanied by several second-long stutters and freezes.
+Even with a high-end device, that degree of performance is unacceptable for a game that looks like this.”

-• “I absolutely applaud the dev for going so far to make the maps as large and detailed as they are, but good lord some levels break down hard with how buggy it can get, to the point of soft locking and reloading the entire game just to get a save file working again.”
+• “I absolutely applaud the dev for making the maps large and detailed, but some levels break down hard with how buggy it can get, to the point of soft locking and having to reload the entire game just to get a save file working again.”

 • humor